 Latest Treatment Advances

-We use the latest medical and surgical treatments to control glaucoma in children and to manage other eye disorders often associated with childhood glaucoma.
+We use the latest effective medical and surgical treatments to control glaucoma in children and to manage other eye disorders often associated with childhood glaucoma.

 Powerful Imaging Devices